 Many kids at this age are just checking out their favorite shows on YouTube or playing games, so it might seem a little early to worry about online dangers.
 But it’s better to give them the facts sooner rather than later so that they’ll be prepared once they dive more deeply into the world of email, IM, and social media.

 Here are a few tips to keep your child safe online:

-7.)
-Report suspicious activity to your Internet service provider or the National Center for Missing and Exploited Children (1-800-843-5678).
+Let your Internet service provider or the National Center for Missing and Exploited Children (1-800-843-5678) know immediately.
 Tell your kid to let you know if something creepy happens to him online.